 InstantPdfDocument may be created.
 Set this document on an

 InstantPdfActivity and then show it to the user.
-Changes to annotations will be synchronized with all users viewing the same document.
+Changes to annotations will be synchronized for all users viewing the same document.

 InstantPdfFragment is a subclass of